ekbdizzy/where-to-go/README.md

 ## Where to go
-Simple web application on Django, VueJS to help you find interesting places.
+Simple web application on Django, VueJS to help you searching interesting places.
 All places have marks on the map and show you information about themselves with a click.